 Lighting for outdoor classrooms may be necessary for certain tasks and activities.

 Once you’ve assembled an outdoor classroom for your students, consider useful accessories to round out the layout.
 In open-air settings, patio umbrellas and canopies provide much-needed shade on sunny days and keep teachers, students, and materials from getting soaked by a sudden rain shower.

 Meanwhile, patio rugs can define parts of your outdoor classroom and help prevent students from tracking dirt and debris into the building when class is over.
 Colorful kid-friendly patterns and prints add a cheerful tone to lessons, too.

-A semi-enclosed canopy lets students enjoy the great outdoors in comfort.
+A large patio umbrella lets students enjoy the great outdoors in comfort.